-For decades, 6-12 months production of 100 g smolts in land-based hatcheries followed by 15-18 months production in open net pens in coastal areas, has been the normal way of producing salmon.
-The increased use and rapid development of recirculating aquaculture systems - RAS - has opened up for alternative ways of farming salmon.
-Like RAS alone, such as in 100 % land-based production (Atlantic Sapphire in Miami, Florida) or RAS in combination with traditional net pens (most salmon companies), offshore farming platforms (Salmar and Nordlaks, Norway), or semi-closed marine pens / tanks (several ongoing projects).
-All these new production regimes involving production of larger smolts (200-1000 g) have in common that production time is transferred from open to closed systems and in most cases from the sea to land.
+For decades, 6 - 12 months production of 100 g smolts in land-based hatcheries followed by 15 - 18 months production in open net pens in coastal areas, has been the normal way of producing salmon.
+The increased use and rapid development of recirculating aquaculture systems - RAS - has opened up for alternative ways of farming salmon: RAS alone, such as in 100 % land-based production (Atlantic Sapphire in Miami, Florida); RAS in combination with traditional net pens (most salmon companies); offshore farming platforms (Salmar and Nordlaks, Norway); or semi-closed marine pens / tanks (several ongoing projects).
+All these new production regimes involving production of larger smolts (200 - 1,000 g) have in common a transfer of production time from open to closed systems and, in most cases, from the sea to land.